Monetary policy unit: Knowledge sheet replaces MOPOS

 Why MOPOS was discontinued

-The Iconomix team, together with SNB experts, gave a great deal of thought to how MOPOS could be expanded to include unconventional monetary policy instruments.
-What we were looking for was a modern macroeconomic model that was just as transparent and simple didactically as the New Keynesian model behind MOPOS.2 As it turned out, however, such a model does not exist.
+The Iconomix team, together with SNB experts, gave a great deal of thought as to how MOPOS could be expanded to include unconventional monetary policy instruments.
+What we were looking for was a modern macroeconomic model that was just as transparent and simple didactically as the New Keynesian model behind MOPOS.
+As it turned out, however, such a model does not exist.

-The advantages of the new knowledge sheet
+The advantages of the new advanced text

-Students can apply the theory presented in the knowledge sheet in a didactic worksheet that contains various levels.
 For those wishing to delve further into the subject, seven source texts – studies, speeches and excerpts from SNB publications – are provided together with a brief introduction that puts them into context.

 The monetary policy unit was relaunched at the beginning of June 2022 (the German version was published in November 2021).
 The discontinued MOPOS browser simulation is still available on request.
 However, Iconomix no longer recommends its use in the classroom for the above reasons.
 We hope that the many MOPOS fans will understand the considerations behind its discontinuation and will recognise the advantages of the new approach.
 We are grateful for feedback and reactions.